pratik-sule/optimization_py/README.md

-# optimization_py
-Code snippets for working with various optimization algorithms
+# Working with various optimization techniques to solve business problems
+1. Linear Programming
+  Use Linear programming with select group of Issuers with maximum risk score